ng-Classic/ng-classic/aio/content/guide/doc-github-tasks.md

 ## Create a working branch for editing

-Almost all your editing on the Angular Classicdocumentation is done:
+Almost all your editing on the Angular Classic documentation is done:

 *   In the clone of your fork of `ng-classic/ng-classic`, not in your clone of `ng-classic/ng-classic`
 *   In a `working` or `feature` branch made from the `main` branch

 If this isn't clear, see [More about branches](#more-about-branches).

-Before you start editing the Angular Classicdocumentation, you want to:
+Before you start editing the Angular Classic documentation, you want to:

 1. [Update your clone of `ng-classic/ng-classic`](#update-your-clone-of-the-upstream-repo).
 1. [Update your fork of `ng-classic/ng-classic`](#update-your-fork-with-the-upstream-repo).
 1. Create a working branch from the `main` branch.

-A working branch gives you a way to keep track of the changes that you make to the Angular Classicdocumentation.
+A working branch gives you a way to keep track of the changes that you make to the Angular Classic documentation.
 You also need a separate branch to submit those changes in a pull request.
 Creating a working branch also keeps your changes for one update separate from those of another.

 <div class="alert is-informational">

 **NOTE**: <br />
-Before you edit Angular Classicdocumentation, make sure that you are using the correct `working` branch.
+Before you edit Angular Classic documentation, make sure that you are using the correct `working` branch.
 You can confirm your current branch by running `git status` from your `working` directory before you start editing.

 </div>